Request a quote

 Discovering Bangrak & Klong San District

-On this tour discover the lesser-known streets of Bangkok’s Bangrak District.
-As you walk through the area you can enjoy sampling a variety of street snacks, as well as visit some historical buildings.
-We will take a ferry across the Chao Phraya River to Klong San District in the Thonburi area and explore a colorful local market.
-We then walk to The Jam Factory, a design complex with a restaurant, café and bookshop, as well as a unique furniture shop with works by Thai artists.
-Afterwards continue on to a cool, modern Thai restaurant with authentic Thai tastes where your guide will say goodbye once you are comfortably seated at your table and have ordered dinner.
+Discover the lesser-known streets of Bangkok’s Bangrak District on this tour.
+Sample a variety of street snacks and explore historical buildings as you walk through the area.
+Take a ferry across the Chao Phraya River to Klong San District in Thonburi and visit a colorful local market.
+Continue to The Jam Factory, a design complex featuring a café, restaurant, bookshop, and a furniture shop with works by Thai artists.
+The tour ends at a modern Thai restaurant, where your guide will say goodbye once you’re seated and have ordered dinner.

 A taste of Chinatown